jessebenson/azure-performance/README.md

 # Azure Performance Analysis

-This repository contains a number of services used to measure the latency and throughput of various Azure services.
-Last update: 6/20/2018.
-Service Fabric cluster version: 6.2.283.9494.
+This repository contains a number of projects used to measure the latency and throughput of various Azure services.

+I am currently rewriting these projects to be easier to run.
+Each project will be a simple .NET Core application, packaged into a Linux Docker container, and deployed to Azure Container Instances.
+The containers can be ran anywhere (locally, Kubernetes, etc.) as they simply require environment variables to configure.
+Throughput and/or latency metrics are printed to standard out.

+*Note: Service Fabric performance numbers are removed until stateful services are supported in Service Fabric Mesh on Linux.*

 ## Latency Performance Analysis